Self-Advocates/Family Advocates as Medical Educators (SAME-FAME)

 About the Class

-Currently in development, this interdisciplinary class will teach healthcare students basic information about patients with I/DD, family caregivers, and the systems that shape their lives and experiences across the lifespan.
-The course is intended to strengthen students’ skills in working collaboratively with patients with I/DD and family caregivers as part of the healthcare team.
-The course will also provide students the opportunity to consider societal attitudes towards diverse people with I/DD and families and the impact of those attitudes on healthcare.
+Now in its fifth year, this virtual simulation training teaches interdisciplinary health care students basic information about patients with I/DD, family caregivers, and the systems that shape their lives and experiences across the lifespan.
+The course strengthens students’ skills in communication and collaboration with patients with I/DD and family caregivers as part of the health care team.
+The course also provides students the opportunity to consider societal attitudes towards diverse people with I/DD and families and the impact of those attitudes on health care.

-Self-advocates and family advocates will play a key role in planning, presenting, and evaluating the program.
+Self-advocates and family advocates play key roles in planning, presenting, and evaluating the program.

 Why Teach this Class